II. Epidemiology

 - Similar to Type 2, but intraarticular Fracture through epiphysis

-- May disrupt the Epiphyseal Plate proliferative and reserve zones resulting in Delayed Growth
+- May disrupt the Epiphyseal Plate proliferative and reserve zones

-- Alignment is critical to maintain function
+- Alignment is critical for good prognosis and maintained function

-- Urgent orthopedic Consultation
+- Immobilize and obtain urgent orthopedic Consultation

 - Consider reduction